pifantastic/rhok-philly/README.md

 Import ground station data: `python import.py -g` Import satellite data: `python import.py -s`

+## Usage

+Query functions and graphing functions are in analysis.py.
+Current usage requires specifying the graphs to generate via function calls at the bottom of analysis.py.

 ## Future Work
+   [ ] Extend the range of graphing functions and abstract some of the query structure for flexibility.
-   [ ] Change source of ground data to use ftp source [ ] Create functions to update database with new weather data and automate checking ftp / online sources [ ] When graphing, handle -99 values from data sources that were not available in certain years.
+   [ ] Change source of ground data to use ftp source.
+   [ ] Create functions to update database with new weather data and automate checking ftp / online sources [ ] When graphing, handle -99 values from data sources that were not available in certain years.
 	 >> Current solution requires deleting those values from the database.
 See CLEANUP for explanation.